MosesKonsue/MosesKonsue.github.io/_posts/2022-04-30-BruteforceBTL.md

 <img src="/assets/images/bruteforce/bru0.PNG" alt="Unzipping the file.">

-After reading the Read Me file we have a lok at the challenge files, firstly the `csv`:
+After reading the Read Me file we have a look at the challenge files, firstly the `csv`:

 <img src="/assets/images/bruteforce/bru1.PNG" alt="Windows audit log.">

 We see a `csv` full of event 4625 "An account failed to log on" error audit log events.
 The other `txt` file contains the same audit events in case you want to parse through them another way.
-And the .evtx file is the windows event log file.
+And the `.evtx` file is the windows event log file.
 We'll try and work with the `txt` file just by my preference.

 Now on to the questions: